jpmorganchase/nbcelltests/README.md

 - Percentage of cells tested

 ## Example
-In the committed `Untitled.ipynb` notebook:
+In the committed `Untitled.ipynb` notebook, but modified so that cell 0 has its import statement copied 10 times (to trigger test and lint failures):

+### Tests
 ```bash
 Untitled_test.py::TestExtension::test_cell0 PASSED                                                                                     [  8%]
 Untitled_test.py::TestExtension::test_cell1 PASSED                                                                                     [ 16%]